Ordinarily we meet people face-to-face with a handshake. Sometimes we “meet” them over the phone. Sometimes we meet “friends” on FaceBook.

 By the time I arrive at the Federal Detention Center, I’m more than a little anxious; the possibility that Martin might reject the visitation increases it.

 A man comes down the stairs.
 His posture is erect.
 His head shaved.
 This is a man of self-respect.
 His appearance resolute.
 His eyes searching.
-When he sees the collar, he makes his way to the other side of the glassed booth.
+When he sees the collar, he makes his way down the corridor to the glass booth.
 He looks me in the eye, smiles broadly, and puts his right hand up to the glass!
 I place my left hand against the glass to “meet” his, a different kind of handshake.

 He picks up the phone.
 I pick up mine.
 “How you doing, brother!” he says.
 “Thanks for coming.
 Everything we say here is monitored. . . .
 It’s so good to see my pastor!”
 We both smile, acknowledging the coded communication.
 I bring him greetings from the group in Northern New York who are working publicly for his release by the Governor.
-We talk about his well-being, his hopes, and whatever messages he wants me to carry back to his (unknown and un-named) friends.
+We talk about his well-being, his hopes, and whatever messages he wants carried back to his other unknown and un-named friends.
 The visit is short.
 When the time is up, he puts his hand up again on the glass.
 I follow his lead.
 “Keep the faith,” he says, with a smile.
 “We will.
 I promise.
 Peace!”

 Sostre remained in prison until his sentence was commuted in 1975 by Governor Hugh Carey amidst political pressure from Amnesty International and dozens of Martin Sostre Defense Committees throughout the country.
 Of all Sostre’s contributions to the prisoners’ rights movement – establishing the constitutional rights of prisoners, fighting for access to legal materials, and establishing unions and advocating a minimum wage – his greatest contribution was to understand the relationship between state repression and prisoner radicalism.
 As he wrote following the Attica Uprising in 1971: “If Attica fell to us in a matter of hours despite it being your most secure maximum security prison-fortress equipped with your latest repressive technology, so shall fall all your fortresses, inside and out.
 Revolutionary spirit conquers all obstacles.”13